RajkumarAnugu/AlgorithmsDataStructures/terminology.md

 > A connected multigraph with at least two vertices has an Euler circuit if and only if each of its vertices has even degree.

 A connected multigraph has an Euler path but not an Euler circuit if and only if it has exactly two vertices of odd degree.
+#####Hamilton Paths and Circuits
+**A simple path in a graph G that passes through every vertex exactly once is called a Hamilton path**,
+- and a simple circuit in a graph G that passes through every vertex exactly once is called a Hamilton circuit.
+    - That is, the simple path  x0, x1,..., xn−1, xn in the graph G=(V,E) is a Hamilton path if
+    - V = {x0,x1,...,xn−1,xn} and
+    - xi ̸= xj for 0 ≤ i < j ≤ n, and
+    - the simple circuit x0,x1,...,xn−1,xn,x0 (with n > 0) is a Hamilton circuit if x0,x1,...,xn−1,xn is a Hamilton path.

 10.6    Shortest-Path Problems
 --